Objectives of NEATA:

 Bre Cuddahy is a Board Certified Art Therapist that currently works as a Child and Family Therapist at a community mental health facility on the Seacoast of New Hampshire.
 She is eligible for state licensure as a mental health counselor.
 She graduated from Lesley University with her Masters Degree in 2012 after completing her undergrad and grad programs in Art Therapy and Mental Health Counseling.
 Bre utilizes Art Therapy in conjunction with CBT, Mindfulness, Trauma Informed Care and Solution Focused treatment interventions to support the youth in the local community.
 In her free time Bre enjoys watching movies, spending time with family and creating art (ie: Acrylic pouring, zentangles and altered books).

-Sarah is a provisional art therapist, eligible for her ATR, and currently works as a clinical coordinator at a day treatment program for adults with mental health and substance use disorders.
+Sarah currently works as a clinical coordinator at a day treatment program for adults with mental health and substance use disorders.
 Sarah is passionate about using her extensive experience in the arts to promote recovery.
 She is interested in mindfulness in addiction recovery, sex-positive sex education, and the advocacy for person-centered language in substance use and mental health terminology.
 Sarah has been a board member of NEATA since 2017.
-In her free time, Sarah enjoys knitting, kayaking, and listening to podcasts.
+In her free time, Sarah enjoys knitting, kayaking, trying new foods, and listening to podcasts.

 Katie Racanelli is a board-certified registered art therapist and licensed mental health counselor, working with adults with serious mental illness and co-occurring substance use disorders.
 Participating on the NEATA board since 2013, Katie has served two terms as the treasurer, and as the legislative co-chair for the past year.
 She is passionate about advancing the field of art therapy nationally and regionally.
 Katie is excited for the opportunity to serve as President, and is committed to working with NEATA, as well as the New Hampshire and Massachusetts delegates in order to and until art therapy licensure is signed into law.